-The Best Notion Habit Tracker Templates
+The Best Habit Tracker Templates on Notion in 2023

 Staying on top of your habits can be difficult.
 Most people would like to track their habits, but that doesn’t mean they actually follow through.
 Developing and following routines is tedious if you don’t have the right tools.
 Luckily, Notion makes things easier for people to work on personal growth and improve their task management.
 This article will go over some of the best habit trackers you can use in Notion.

 The habit tracker built by Notion’s in-house team is one of the easiest to use.
 It has a simple and intuitive design that allows users to get a table view of their days.

 The template features activity columns and comment sections, and you can easily add new monthly sheets with the press of a button.

 This is a useful template for monitoring and tracking different tasks throughout the day and seeing how often you completed each task.
 Another benefit is the ability to change the names of the activity columns to personalize the template.

 Notion’s default template will serve you well if you’re looking for something to ease into habit tracking.